 We hope we’ve made a strong case as to why you should consider using LinkedIn’s available video features!
 The social media platform is a dedicated space for your professional audience, and there’s never been a better time to try different strategies with video content, whether it’s native LinkedIn video, video through Stories, an advertisement, or LinkedIn Live.

-Consider what your audience is hoping to learn from you, and then develop video content accordingly.
+Consider what your audience is hoping to learn from you, and then develop video strategy accordingly.
 Whether it’s thought leadership to solidify your company’s industry expertise, how-to videos to help your customer base, or a behind-the-scenes look at what makes your company the best, video can help you rise above the rest of the LinkedIn pack.